davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

 #### Extra Puzzles (Strongly Encouraged)
-You won't get any extra credit for these, but doing them will bring you to enlightenment.
+You won't get any extra credit for these, but doing them will bring you enlightenment.
 (And great practice for exams!)

-- (Medium) Write a method `public static int[] removeEvens(int[] array)` that returns a new array containing only the odd numbers from the input array.
-Hint: You need to count the number of odds before you can create the array to return.
-Recall that you can test to see if a value `x` is odd by using `x % 2` and testing if it equates to 1.
+- (Medium) Write a method `public static int[] removeEvens(int[] array)` that returns a new array containing only the odd numbers from the input array. **Hint:** You need to count the number of odds before you can create the array to return.
+Recall that you can test to see if a value `x` is even by using `x % 2` and testing if it equates to 0.

    Code Pad: